Search Icon

 And for those interested in staying tuned to the latest market developments while on the go, they can tune in to Saxo’s dedicated podcast.
 You can listen to it while doing other things to make the most out of your busy schedule.

-Saxo’s own podcast
+Saxo’s podcast episodes

 Third-Party Tools

-In addition to Autochartist’s probing analyses made available to Saxo’s clients from the platform, the bank also incorporates other leading third-party tools – Dynamic Trend and Updata.
+In addition to Autochartist’s probing analyses made available to Saxo’s clients from the platform, the bank also incorporates other leading third-party tools – Dynamic Trend and Update.
 The former represents a complete stock and options analysis tool, whereas the latter affords expert technical analysis, scanning, alerting, and system testing solutions to help you improve the timing and performance of your trading systems.

 Education